watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 * Steady state: all variables are independent of time.
 * Co-current flow operation.
 * Ideality assumptions: activity, osmotic, and van't Hoff coefficients are set at one.
-* All ion-exchange membrane properties (ion and water transport number, resistance, permeability) are constant.
+* Ion and water transport number, permeability are constant over space and time.
 * Detailed concentration gradient effect at membrane-water interfaces is neglected.
 * Constant pressure and temperature through each channel.
-* No boundary layer, electric double layer or diffusion layer, has been considered.
+* No boundary layer, electric double layer or diffusion layer, next to the monopolar membranes has been considered.
 For typical operating conditions of a bipolar membrane system such low salinity in the **diluate** is not expected.

 Control Volumes
 ---------------